therealsras/therealsras/README.md

 </p>

 > I’m a full stack developer specializing in building Web Applications.
-I'm working on Angular and Flutter for the front end and Asp.Net Core for the backend.
+I'm working on Angular and NectJS for the front end and Asp.Net Core for the backend.

 #### 💻 Open Source Contributions